paulinho-16/MEIC-ASSO/docs/authenticatedScraping.md

 **Endpoints**:
 At least two endpoints are required if you must do the scraping of a page that required authentication:
 1. Returns the URL of Sigarra that contains the information that you need to scrape;
-2. Receives the HTML of the page that contains the data, performs the scraping and returns the processed information.
+2. Receives the HTML of the page that contains the data, performs the scraping, and returns the processed information.

 **Additional Notes**:
 - The access to most of the User's confidential data requires a special user id (`pv_fest_id`).
 Therefore, the teams may need to get this id before performing the steps described above.
 This can be done by requesting the front-end to provide the HTML of the profile page of the User:`https://sigarra.up.pt/feup/pt/fest_geral.cursos_list?pv_num_unico=<up_identifier>`.
 The `pv_fest_id` is available in the link to the Academic pathway.
 Other ways to get this id are probably available.
-After getting this id, the server may proceed normally with the steps descriped above by adding this query parameter.
+After getting this id, the server may proceed normally with the steps described above by adding this query parameter.

 ## References